 \section{Introduction}

 Is causation in the external, physical world or in our heads?
 Russell~\cite{Russell1913} famously denied the former while the latter seems unacceptably subjective.
-The current interventionist~\cite{Pearl2000, Woodward2003} account of causation, viewed as a perspectival account~\cite{Ismael2015}, seems to be somewhere in between, ``an irenic third way" in the words of Price~\cite{Price2007}.
-We will demonstrate that causal claims depend for their truth on the internal physical states of a special kind of machine, a causal agent.
-This will enable us to defend a perspectival view of causation that is not anthropocentric, and is dependent on the laws of physics, especially thermodynamics.
-Our objective is to give empirical support to Price's ``causal viewpoint" as ``a distinctive mix of knowledge, ignorance and practical ability that a creature must apparently exemplify, if it is to be capable of employing causal concepts."~\cite{Price2007}.
-In Cartwright's terms, we physically `ground the distinction between effective strategies and ineffective ones"~\cite{Cartwright1979}.
-As Ismael writes ``Causes appear in mature science not as necessary connections written into the fabric of nature, but robust pathways that can be utilized as strategic routes to bringing about ends."\cite{Ismael}.
+The interventionist account of causation~\cite{Pearl2000,Woodward2003}, especially when interpreted along perspectival lines~\cite{Ismael2015}, seems to be somewhere in between, ``an irenic third way" in the words of Price~\cite{Price2007}.
+We demonstrate here a plausible physical schema within which causal claims depend for their truth on the internal physical states of a special kind of machine, a causal agent.
+We take this to be an exemplification of a perspectival view of causation that is not anthropocentric, and is dependent on the laws of physics, especially thermodynamics.
+Our objective is to give empirical support to Price's ``causal viewpoint" as ``a distinctive mix of knowledge, ignorance and practical ability that a creature must apparently exemplify, if it is to be capable of employing causal concepts''~\cite{Price2007}.
+In Cartwright's terms, we physically ``ground the distinction between effective strategies and ineffective ones''~\cite{Cartwright1979}.
+Or as Ismael writes ``Causes appear in mature science not as necessary connections written into the fabric of nature, but robust pathways that can be utilized as strategic routes to bringing about ends''~\cite{Ismael}.
 We seek these `robust pathways' in the physical structure of learning machines.

-One aim is to relieve the apparent tension between our usual understanding of causation and our best theories of fundamental physics.
-At heart, our position rests on a kind of fundamentalism about ``open systems physics".
-In doing so, we answer Russell's criticism and put causation firmly back on physical ground.
-A second aim is to provide a concrete, physically realistic, minimal model of a causal agent as a special kind of machine.
-This provides a framework from which to consider philosophical questions pertinent to agential theories of causation.
-Our aims are circumscribed by what we can be grounded in physical reasoning.
-Whether we should think of causal asymmetry as stemming from free will or intention, or whether a human agent exceeds or is bounded by the features of our minimal model, we leave open.